Author has written 15 stories for Harry Potter.

-I have been writing stories like this for as long as I can remember, and recently found out that other people do too. :) I appreciate constructive criticism, encouragement, plot ideas, questions, and anything like that.
+I have been writing stories like this for as long as I can remember, and was thrilled when I found out that other people do too. :) I appreciate constructive criticism, encouragement, plot ideas, questions, and anything like that.
 Just in the short time I've been on this site I have been overwhelmed with the kind and encouraging words.
 This has been a place of healing and acceptance for me.

-When I am writing a story I tend to write quickly, sometimes a chapter a day.
-I think part of the reason for this is that even though I have a basic plot and usually a few compelling scenes that I'm writing towards, I don't really know how everything is going to work out until I actually write it.
+When I am writing a story I like to write quickly, in the past I've done a chapter a day and now I think I'm more down to one or two a week.
+I think I like to write pretty fast because even though I have a basic plot and usually a few compelling scenes that I'm writing towards, I don't really know how everything is going to work out until I actually write it.
 So in some ways I'm writing to find out what's going to happen next.

 I am a woman who is older than Beyonce and younger than Oprah, I live on the West Coast of the US, I am settled but I love adventures, and I live a very crazy and fun life.
 Fear and bravery are not issues that just teenagers live with, they are issues for our whole lives.
 And I firmly believe that it is all about the journey.